Rewiring Makes a Difference

 - Panel change and electrical service upgrades

-Definition: Knob & Tube wiring was the early standardized method of electrical wiring in Canada until the 1950’s; it is a simple 2 wire system that utilizes rubber insulation and ceramic parts to protect wires that pass-through wood frames.
+Knob & Tube wiring was the early standardized method of electrical wiring in Canada until the 1950’s.
+It is a simple 2 wire system that utilizes rubber insulation and ceramic parts to protect wires that pass-through wood frames.

-- There is no grounding protection for equipment; no ground wire to divert stray electricity and prevent shocks or risk of fire.
+- There is no grounding protection for equipment.
+In other words, without a ground wire, there is nothing to divert stray electricity or prevent shocks and risk of fire.

-- 2 wire system consists of one black or hot wire and the other white or neutral wire to create a circuit.
-These wires are installed in free-air cavities to help with heat dissipation.
-With the addition of insulation in ceilings and walls, homeowners inadvertently contribute to the overheating and deterioration of these wires.
+- Wires overheat.
+Knob & Tube 2 wire system consists of a black or hot wire and a white or neutral wire to create a circuit.
+These circuits were installed in free-air cavities to help heat dissipate.
+The addition of insulation in ceilings and walls, inadvertently contribute to overheating and deterioration of wires.

-- The dangerous symptoms of old knob and tube wiring include: cracked or broken tubes, sagging or frayed wires and broken sheathing that exposes live wires.
+- Aging knob & tube can be dangerous because of cracked or broken tubes, sagging or frayed wires and broken sheathing that exposes live wires.

-- Renovations and additions over the years that have combined old and new wiring systems are not safe.
-Existing knob and tube circuits are overloaded due to the demand of additional electrical loads.
-This additional demand further deteriorates the electrical integrity of old wiring.
+- Existing knob and tube circuits are overloaded due to the demand of additional electrical loads.
+Renovations and additions over the years that have combined old and new wiring systems are not safe.
+Consequently, this additional demand further deteriorates the electrical integrity of old wiring.

 In addition to restoring your home or place of business to its former glory and making it safe, we can install new convenience outlets, efficient pot lights or perhaps kitchen under counter lighting.
 For the home seller, we can provide you with a basic yet thorough rewire that is cost considerate with the end goal of increasing the selling potential of your house.